 - Online / paper-based practice questions;

 - Where and how they will use them in the process and what weighting they will hold; and

 - Feedback on your results.

-Personality questionnaires are designed to detemine your preferred style of behaviour and how you like to do things, including the way you interact with others.
-There is no right or wrong answers in this type of questionnaire and they are usuall approached in one of two styles:
+Personality questionnaires are designed to determine your preferred style of behaviour and how you like to do things, including the way you interact with others.
+There are no right or wrong answers in this type of questionnaire and they are usually approached in one of two styles:

 - Forced Choice: most like or least like (which of the options you have an affinity with)

 - Rated: from very strongly agree through to very strongly disagree

-There are many different types of personality questionnaires and the number of questions range from 20 to 300, all of which probe different dimensions and elements of your preferred styles of behaviour in the work place.
-Typically, they will look at motivations, methods of control, outspokenness, conscientiousness, optimistism, and competitiveness.
+There are many different types of personality questionnaires and the number of questions ranges from 20 to 300, all of which probe different dimensions and elements of your preferred styles of behaviour in the workplace.
+Typically, they will look at motivations, methods of control, outspokenness, conscientiousness, optimism, and competitiveness.
 These tools typically have a shelf life of 18 to 24 months and, contrary to popular belief, your style and behaviours change over time.

 Ability Tests: Verbal, Numerical, Abstract Reasoning, Spatial Ability, Data Entry

 There are literally thousands of ability tests on the market.
 They tend to be online, timed and multiple choice.
 The tests are designed to measure your abilities in relation to the role.
 They may be concerned with measuring the speed and accuracy in your processing of verbal, numerical or logical information.
 Unlike the personality tests, there is usually a pass or fail element.
 Preparing for ability tests is essential and there are a number of free online tools you can use.
 For example:

 - Assembly Day Numerical Practice Questions